Meet Our Staff

 The Business Development Coordinator, Juliana Bolivar, has five years of experience working with entrepreneurs.
 Ms. Bolivar started her career in Colombia and moved to the USA to finish her education.
 She graduated from Northampton Community College as a member of the honor society Phi Theta Kappa in Business Management, and from Moravian College with honors in International Management.
 Prior to arriving at CADCB, Ms. Bolivar worked with small businesses in South Bethlehem and Lehigh Valley providing one to one technical assistance.
 She also has been consultant for businesses in Colombia, and during this time she volunteered as a program developer and outreach coordinator for a non-profit organization helping to empower young woman living in high-risk populations through entrepreneurship.
 Ms. Bolivar is fluent in Spanish.

-Estefania Perdomo, Outreach and Office Coordinator
+Estefania Perdomo, Housing & Office Coordinator

-The Office and Outreach Coordinator, Estefania Perdomo, gained experience working with entrepreneurs as an intern at The Rising Tide Community Loan Fund and Lehigh University’s Baker Institute.
+The Housing and Office Coordinator, Estefania Perdomo, gained experience working with entrepreneurs as an intern at The Rising Tide Community Loan Fund and Lehigh University’s Baker Institute.
 She is a graduate of Lehigh University with a Bachelor’s degree of Global Studies and Mandarin Chinese.
 Ms. Perdomo is also a graduate of the Start Your Business class, where she gained further understanding of the difficulties that entrepreneurs encounter and the way that supportive communities can help to overcome those obstacles.
 Ms. Perdomo has lived in south Bethlehem for more than five years, which has allowed her to be involved in the local community.
 She is an active volunteer for a Girl Scouts troop, her church, and Hogar Crea.
 Her passions include urban gardening, nutrition education, and community empowerment.
 Ms. Perdomo is fluent in Spanish.

 Kavei Murangi, Community Fellow